ScappaMarco/COBRA/README.md

 To import and use all those libraries we used Apache Maven (https://maven.apache.org/).

-_All the paths in the project are written as relative paths_
+_All the paths in the project are specified as relative paths_.

 ### Chunk-Division operations
 What if the block to add to the BlockChain is too big?
 To prevent issues we implemented a chunk based division of the Block data: whenever the (serialized) block exceeds a certain size, we split the block data in some chunks.
 Each one of them stores a portion of the original data.
 Then, this data is reassembled and deserialized, if it is needed to be read.